-Living History Farms urges guests to do their part when visiting and to follow CDC guidance to prevent the spread of infectious diseases by wearing a mask or face covering, maintaining a safe distance between yourself and other groups; washing your hands often with soap and water for at least 20 seconds; avoiding touching your eyes, nose, and mouth; covering your mouth and nose when you cough or sneeze; and most importantly, staying home if you feel sick.
+Living History Farms urges guests to do their part when visiting and to follow CDC guidance to prevent the spread of infectious diseases by wearing a mask or face covering unless fully vaccinated, maintaining a safe distance between yourself and other groups; washing your hands often with soap and water for at least 20 seconds; avoiding touching your eyes, nose, and mouth; covering your mouth and nose when you cough or sneeze; and most importantly, staying home if you feel sick.

-The snack shop at the Flynn Mansion will allow one family/group at a time to purchase snacks.
+The snack shop at the Flynn Mansion will have limited hours this season.
 Please remain outside on the deck area to be invited in after the previous group exits.
 Hours will be posted and we will offer pre-packaged food and snack items only.

 All retail purchases will take place in the MarketPlace Museum Store.
-We hope to offer retail purchases again at Greteman’s General Store next season.
+Retail purchases at Greteman’s General Store have been suspended.